x4v13r1120/CSharpCourse/README.md

 Week:

-1. Chapter One - Why we Program?
-(3 hours)
+1. Video 1 Course Introduction/ Video 2 instaling visual studio/ Video 3 Creating your first C# program (2 hours)
-2. Chapter Two: Variables and Expressions (3 hours)
+2. Video 4 Understanding your first c# program/ Video 5 the if decision statment/ Video 6 Understanding data types and variables (3 hours)
-3. Chapter Three: Conditional Code (3 hours)
+3. Video 7 for iteration statement/ Video 8 Understanding arrays (3 hours)
-4. Chapter Five: Loops and Iteration (3 hours)
+4. Video 9 Defining and Calling Methods/ Video 10 While iteration statement (3 hours)
-5. Chapter Four: Functions (2 hours)
+5. Video 11 Working with dates and times/ Video 12 Working with strings (2 hours)
-6. Chapter Seven: Files (3 hours)
+6. Video 13 understanding classes/ Video 14 Understanding Scope and Asscessiblity Modifiers (3 hours)
-7. Chapter Eight: Lists (3 hours)
+7. Video 15 More about classes and methods/ Video 16 Creating and adding refrences to assemblies (3 hours)
-8. Chapter Six: Strings (3 hours)
+8. Video 17 Working with collections/ Video 18 Workign with LINQ (3 hours)
-9. Chapter Nine: Dictionaries (3 hours)
+9. Video 19 Enumerations and the switch decision statement/ Video 20 Gracefully Handling Exceptions (3 hours)
-10. Chapter Ten: Tuples (2 hours)
+10. Video 21 Understanding Events and Event-Driven Programming/ Video 22 Where to go from here (3 hours)
-11. Graduation and work on independent program (2 hours)
+11. Video 23 Operators,Expressions, and Statements/ Video 24 Working with Code Files,projects and solutions (3 hours)
-12. Complete independent program (2 hours)
+12. Video 25 Undertanding Namespaces and Working with the .NET Class Library(2 hours)